Build, expand, or update a website

 Eligibility Contact info

-Web creation services at Harvard Medical School are available only to benefits-eligible Harvard employees and currently enrolled degree-seeking students.
+Web creation services at Harvard Medical School are available only to benefits-eligible, quad-based HMS employees with an active role in Peoplesoft.
 Therefore, these services are not available to individuals employed by HMS-affiliated hospitals or research institutions, including if the individual has a primary appointment in a preclinical, Quad-based department.
 See the following list of contacts at each affiliate who can assist with web creation services at your primary institution:

 HMS domain name eligibility